 The general fan consensus of their Badass Boast at their VMA reunion was that it was a quick jab at One Direction and similar teen idols.

 Technician Versus Performer: Justin (Performer) and JC (Technician).
-They're both the best dancers and the lead singers, but Justin had better stage presence while JC preferred to be more experimental.
+While they're both the best dancers and the lead singers, Justin was better at engaging the audience while JC was more focused on hitting the marks.
 Justin full out admits that JC is the superior singer.

-Dance-wise, Justin is actually a Technician, a singer who had to learn how to dance while JC was the Performer, a natural dancer who learned how to sing.
+Dance-wise, Justin is actually a Technician, a singer who learned how to dance like a Performer while JC was the Performer, a natural dancer who learned how to sing like a Technician.

 They were also the Performer (skillfully elaborate performances, willingness to experiment with their genre) in contrast to Backstreet's Technician (skilled but more simplistic performances, preferred staying within their genre).